sstevens2/checkm-chtc-pipeline/Readme.md

 ## Pipeline for running checkm on UW-Madison's CHTC or an HTCondor system

+### Running the pipeline

 This pipeline includes scripts for running checkm on a group of genomes and getting back a group of files for each genome containing the completeness and redundancy results.
+This pipeline is written for an H[TCondor system](https://research.cs.wisc.edu/htcondor/), specifically [UW-Madison's CHTC's HPC cluster](http://chtc.cs.wisc.edu/)

-### Input
+#### Input
 - `chtc-checkm.sh` - the script for generating the output files below
 - `chtc-checkm.sub` - the submission script for generating the output files below
 - `bins_to_classify.txt` - list of files to run checkm on, example below: